domoticsduino/smarthome-fw-lib-ddcommon/README.md

-# Smarthome firmware library for ESP8266 - DDCommon
+# Smarthome firmware library for ESP8266 - Common functions
 Library with common functions for all projects based on ESP8266 board